danb235/migraticon/README.md

 # migraticon
-A simple CLI tool to migrate hipchat emoticons to slack (the slack part isn't done yet though).
+A simple CLI tool to download your hipchat emoticons.
+Eventually (hopefully) slack you will be able to upload them to slack.

 This project is early in dev and a WIP.
 Please file issues!